3 days in Brisbane

 - Price: $$

-Day 1: Culture and cruising
+Day 1: Culture and cruising in downtown Brisbane

 Within the South Bank Parklands you'll find Streets Beach, Australia's only inner city man-made beach.
 Take a dip in the sparkling lagoon waters or just relax on powder white sand.
 Alternatively, submerge yourself in culture at major institutions including Queensland Performing Arts Centre (QPAC) and Queensland Art Gallery and Gallery of Modern Art (QAGOMA).
 Stay on after dusk for a ferris wheel ride on the Wheel of Brisbane overlooking the city's glittering sprawl.
 Or, as the sun sets, embark on the Story Bridge Adventure Climb, one of only three bridge climbs in the world.
 You'll find a unique – and exhilarating – new view of the city and the surrounding Glass House Mountains, Moreton Bay and Scenic Rim Mountains.
 Afterwards, enjoy seasonal produce and fresh seafood at Customs House.
 For something more casual, take a seat at Trocadero Long Bar at the Fox Hotel, or cocktails upstairs at Dandy’s Rooftop.